Swamp eel: In cooking

 In Assam swamp eels are considered a delicacy and prepared as curry or dry fry.
 It is believed there that these are good source of iron and good for blood deficiency.

 Conservation status

 As of 2021, eleven species were listed by the IUCN as species of special concern: Typhlosynbranchus boueti (Liberian swamp eel), Rakthamichthys indicus (Malabar swamp eel), Rakthamichthys roseni, Rakthamichthys digressus, and Ophichthys hodgarti have been classified as data deficient, meaning that they require more study to determine their conservation status.
 Ophichthys indicus (Bombay swamp eel) is classified as vulnerable.
 Ophichthys fossorius (Malabar swampeel), Ophisternon infernale (blind swamp eel), Ophisternon candidum (the blind cave eel), and Ophisternon afrum (Guinea swamp eel) are classified as endangered.
 Ophichthys desilvai (Desilvai's blind eel) is classified as critically endangered.

+On the other side of the endangerment issue, invasive Asian swamp eels in Florida are a major threat to populations of crayfish and some other small species.